(Please also see the policies for the Lakeside Paws N’ Play below.)

 • Play Time – In-Season (May 1-October 1): 8 AM-8 PM

 • Ocean Lakes is not responsible for the actions of dogs or owners within the dog park.

 To fetch help, call Security at the Main Gate: 843.828.4847.

 Lakeside Paws N’ Play Note: This dog park amenity is new to all of us, so we may need to adjust our Etiquette Tips [policies] during 2022 to help keep the peace.
 These changes will be noted on OceanLakes.com (see About Us, then Policies).
 Thank you for your understanding and have fun!

 Here’s the Scoop about Pets

 Pets are one of the big reasons that people camp and we consider them part of the family at Ocean Lakes.
 We try to keep our policies simple and only modify them when necessary.
 Unfortunately, a modification is now a necessity to address one of our guests’ #1 complaints.

 There are a lot of good pet parents out there who do the right thing, and we appreciate it!
 But it’s time to alter our tactics to get the attention of those who refuse to clean up after their pet.
 We have debated how to do this for years, and our recent experience has proven that some people will not comply unless there is a literal cost associated with ignoring the policies and requests to be courteous to others.
-So, beginning on January 1, 2014 we will begin to enforce a $100 fine for guests who do not clean up after their pets.
+On January 1, 2014 we began to enforce a $100 fine for guests who do not clean up after their pets.

 Rest assured that this is not a source of revenue for Ocean Lakes.
 Every penny will be donated to our favorite animal charity.
 Our team relies on local pet care charities to help take care of injured animals found in our park, such as swans and ducks.